Wang Huangsheng

 Wang Huangsheng (王璜生) is a Chinese-born curator, educator and artist who is currently residing in Beijing.
 He used to serve as the director of China Central Academy of Fine Arts Museum for eight years.
-As an curator, he is most known for his curated events.
-He has been the curator of Guangdong Museum of Art and the Museum Art of Central Academy of Fine Arts for a long time.
+As a curator, he is most known for events.
+He was previously director of Guangdong Museum of Art and is currently director of the art museum at the Central Academy of Fine Arts in Beijing.

 Biography

 Wang Huangsheng was born in Shantou, Guangdong province, in 1956.
 Ph.D of art history, professor of China Central Academy of Fine Arts, doctoral adviser, deputy director of the Committee of Art Museums in China, Expert Committee member of National Contemporary Art Research Centre, Ministry of Culture.
-Wang is an outstanding art expert who enjoys special allowance of the State Council in China, also a specially-appointed professor in Heidelberg University, Guangzhou Academy of Fine Arts, Nanjing University of the Arts and South China Normal University.
+Wang is an art expert who enjoys special allowance of the State Council in China, also a specially-appointed professor in Heidelberg University, Guangzhou Academy of Fine Arts, Nanjing University of the Arts and South China Normal University.
 Wang Huangsheng obtained his master from the Nanjing University of the Arts in 1990 and his doctorate in 2006 respectively.
 He was the director of Guangdong Museum of Art from 2000 to 2009, the director of CAFA Art Museum from 2009 to 2017.
 He founded and organized the Guangzhou Triennial, Guangzhou Photo Biennale, "CAFAM Biennale", "CAFAM · Future" exhibition and Beijing Photo Biennale.
 Exhibitions curated include Documentary Exhibition of Art in Mao Zedong’s Era (1942–1976), The Humanism in China: A Contemporary Record of Photography, etc.

 In 2004 he obtained the "Knight Medal of Art and Literature" awarded by the French government.
 In 2006 he obtained the "Knight Medal" awarded by the President of Italy.
-In 2013 he obtained the "Beijing Best Educator" awarded by the Beijing government.
+In 2013 he obtained the "Beijing Best Educator" award from the Beijing government.

 Paintings

 Universe and Serene series

-The Universe series of works has not only the elegant style and the stretch of spirits, but also portraying the classical tradition and fantasy lyrical modern expression temperament; the series of works express the magnificent Chinese culture.
-You can feel the universe in the cup and how broad-minded the artist is.
+The Universe series combines elements of classical tradition with modern lyrical expression.
+The series reflects themes related to Chinese culture and the artist's interpretation of the relationship between tradition and contemporary artistic expression.

 Wang Huangsheng's Serene belongs to his Flower series that is born of his pursuit of “freedom”.
 The “flowers” are given expression in different forms, like colors, details-adding techniques, water streaks, ink flavor, lines, taste, etc. In this sense, the form, tangible or concrete, becomes less important, and the artist's feeling and understanding about life and glory get highlighted.